jaruizes/jaruizes.github.io/_posts/2021-03-16-Tekton-ArgoCD.md

 ---
-author: jaruizes
 layout: post
 title:  "Kubernetes - CI/CD with Tekton & Argo CD"
-date: 2021-03-16 01:30
+date:   2021-03-16 14:30 +0300
-category : Kubernetes
-comments: false
-imagefeature: tekton-argocd/cover.png
-tags:
-- microservices
-- kubernetes
-- cicd
+image: "/images/tekton-argocd/cover.png"
+description: "This post tries to be post about Kubernetes from the developer point of view, relating Kubernetes concepts with application development.
+As I always said, the important thing is adquiring knowledge about something and making it yours, In my case, the JARC way."
+tags:   [Kubernetes, CI/CD, Tekton, Gitops, Argo CD]
 ---

-# Kubernetes - CI/CD with Tekton & Argo CD
 With this post I'm going to show how a modern and cloud native CI/CD could be implemented within a Kubernetes environment.
 I'll use two different tools:

 - **Tekton**: to implement CI stages